vpelss/JsTOTPAuthenticator/README.md

 Steps to Decrypt:

 - get public 'nonce2', 'salt', 'tag2', 'slotKey' values in the JSON header.slots
-- using settings n=32768, r =8, p=1, dkLen=32 set 'keyScrypt' from scrypt.scrypt(password, salt, n, r, p, dkLen) : you proivide the password
+- using settings n=32768, r =8, p=1, dkLen=32 set 'hashedPassword' from scrypt.scrypt(password, salt, n, r, p, dkLen) : you proivide the password
-- note: 'keyScrypt' is a **heavily** hashed password
+- note: 'hashedPassword' is a **heavily** hashed password
 - set 'key' by concatinating 'slotKey' + 'tag2'
-- set 'masterKey' using decrypt(nonce2, keyScrypt, key);
+- set 'masterKey' using decrypt(nonce2, hashedPassword, key);
 - get public 'nonce', 'db', and 'tag' in the JSON header.params
 - set 'database' by concatinating 'db' + 'tag'
 - set 'plaintext' from window.crypto.subtle.decrypt using the nonce, masterKey, and 'database' you want decrypted